Gary Botting: Professor of English Literature and Creative Writing

-Botting graduated with a B.A. from Trent University with a joint major in philosophy and English literature, then obtained his Master of Arts degree in English from Memorial University of Newfoundland, where his focus was largely on Shakespearean authorship and textual criticism, proposing that William Shakespeare was the Earl of Oxford.
-He received his PhD in English literature and Master of Fine Arts in drama (playwriting) from the University of Alberta in Edmonton, where he taught English literature at the University of Alberta and was producer and playwright-in-residence for People & Puppets Incorporated and Edmonton Summer Theatre—precursors to the Edmonton Fringe Festival.
-Botting's PhD dissertation was on William Golding, author of Lord of the Flies.
-From 1972 to 1986 Botting taught English and creative writing at Red Deer College, where he was at various times the college's media relations coordinator, chairman of the English department, editor-in-chief of Red Deer College Press, and president of the Faculty Association.
+An Oxfordian both by birth and by long-held conviction that "William Shakespeare" was the pen name of the 17th Earl of Oxford, Botting graduated with a B.A. from Trent University with a joint major in philosophy and English literature, with a focus on Shakespeare.
+He obtained his Master of Arts degree in English from Memorial University of Newfoundland, where his focus was largely on Shakespearean authorship and textual criticism of the quarto and folio editions of de Vere's Hamlet.
+He proposed that "Gulielmus Shaksper" of Stratford was virtually illiterate (as were his children), while "William Shake-speare" was the pen name of Edward de Vere, the 17th Earl of Oxford and Lord Great Chamberlain of England—who was forbidden by Queen Elizabeth (whom he often excoriated in thinly-disguised caricatures) to publish his plays and poems under his own name.
+De Vere was a polyglot with formal training in English, Latin, French, Spanish, Italian and Greek and experience travelling continental Europe, especially France and Italy Botting went on to receive his PhD in English literature and Master of Fine Arts in drama (playwriting) from the University of Alberta in Edmonton, where he taught English literature at the University of Alberta and was producer and playwright-in-residence for People & Puppets Incorporated and Edmonton Summer Theatre—precursors to the Edmonton Fringe Festival.
+His PhD dissertation was on William Golding, author of Lord of the Flies.
+From 1972 to 1986 Botting taught English literature (including "Shakespeare") and creative writing at Red Deer College.
+He was at various times the college's media relations coordinator, chairman of the English department, editor-in-chief of Red Deer College Press, and president of the Faculty Association.
 He was later remembered by college librarian and fellow thespian Paul Boultbee (who had acted in Botting's plays Crux (1983) and Winston Agonistes (1984)) as being a "creative, rebellious faculty member."
 Be that as it may, Botting was named "Citizen of the Year" by the Central Alberta Allied Arts Council on 5 May 1984.